Grilling Hacks: How to Grill Salmon

 Step 2: Pre-Heat the Grill

-If you're using a charcoal grill, make sure to keep an open space out of the direct heat of the coals, and if you're using a gas grill, you'll just need to pre-heat it to medium-high heat.
+If you're using a charcoal grill, make sure to keep an open space out of the direct heat of the coals.
+If you're using a gas grill, you'll just need to pre-heat it to medium-high heat.

 Step 3: Grease the Grill

 Use a grill brush to apply olive oil to the heat grill.